 So, with respect to our male co sufferers, let us see what impact a so called water infection has on a woman’s life.

 A water infection causes inflammation (irritation and swelling) of the bladder and urethra, resulting in the following symptoms:

-The traditional protocol in the past has been to take an antibiotic at the first sign of a water infection.
-However, as we become increasingly informed as to the potential risks of antibiotics, most of us are looking to control a water infection using natural and safe measures and prevent it developing into a medically dangerous kidney infection.
+The traditional protocol has been to take an antibiotic at the first sign of a water infection.
+However, as we become increasingly aware of the potential risks of antibiotics, most of us are looking to control a water infection using natural and safe measures and prevent it developing into a medically dangerous kidney infection.

 Unit 7, Pyramid Court